 James qualifications include a B.A.
 (Econ), QFA, CDip.
 Pens, FIIPM and AffSAI.

-James is a Director of the Corporate Governance Association of Ireland (CGAI) and a member of the European Corporate Governance Institute (ECGI), the International Corporate Governance Network (ICGN), as well as having membership in the Centre for Economic Policy Research (CEPR), the Association of Pension Lawyers in Ireland (APLI), the Institute of Directors (IOD) and the Institute of International and European Affairs (IIEA).
+James is the current Chairman of the Corporate Governance Association of Ireland (CGAI) and a member of the European Corporate Governance Institute (ECGI), the International Corporate Governance Network (ICGN), as well as having membership in the Centre for Economic Policy Research (CEPR), the Association of Pension Lawyers in Ireland (APLI), the Institute of Directors (IOD) and the Institute of International and European Affairs (IIEA).

 James is a regular columnist and contributor to the media (e.g. Irish Times and Sunday Business Post).